 - Technical Writing

 PRO TIPWhen writing about your Experience, don’t just get into general details.
 Make sure that you give proper contexts for what you have done and, more importantly, how they have benefited the previous companies that you have worked for.

-Power phrases for your Documentation skills on resume
+How to demonstrate Documentation skills on your resume

 - Worked with engineering teams in 10 countries and 3 regions to boost cross-functional collaborations in the entire operation